Explore The Tarkine

 Unforgettable Stops Along the Tarkine Drive: Your Ultimate Guide

 Embark on a journey through one of Tasmania's most pristine wilderness areas with the Tarkine Drive.
-This 205-kilometer loop offers breathtaking landscapes and unique experiences.
+This 205-kilometre loop offers breathtaking landscapes and unique experiences.
 Here's your must-visit list for an unforgettable adventure:

 • Arthur River Start your journey here.
 Take a river cruise or kayak along the "Edge of the World" coastline.
 Don't miss: Sunset at the "Edge of the World" lookout.